google/WebFundamentals/src/content/en/updates/2019/04/devtools.md

 To override the default behavior and use <kbd>Tab</kbd> to move focus, enable [**Settings**][settings] > **Preferences** > **Sources** > **Enable Tab Moves Focus**.

+[a11y]: /web/tools/chrome-devtools/accessibility/navigation

+There's been a lot of work recently around making the DevTools UI itself more keyboard navigable.
+Check out Rob's [Navigate Chrome DevTools With Assistive Technology][a11y] to learn more.

 <!-- https://chromium.googlesource.com/chromium/src/+/27ff38b767bc1659a596830b864acf60850e6bd0 -->

 ## Feedback {: #feedback }